apigee/apigee-go-gen/README.md

 ## Why use YAML-First

-The API Proxy bundle format has certain characteristics that can present challenges:
+The API proxy bundle format has certain characteristics that can present challenges:

 * **XML Format**: XML is a polarizing format.
 While it offers advantages like legacy tooling support and well-defined schema validation, its verbosity can make it less  ideal for smaller configuration files.

-* **Prescriptive Structure**: The structure of API Proxy bundles can feel somewhat rigid, potentially limiting flexibility in terms of re-use and customization.
+* **Prescriptive Structure**: The structure of API proxy bundles can feel somewhat rigid, potentially limiting flexibility in terms of re-use and customization.
 This often leads Apigee customers to develop their own systems to manage, adapt, and deploy these bundles across environments.